The Open Heavens 5 April 2026 devotional for today is SHARE THE GOOD NEWS II.

 16 And the people went out, and spoiled the tents of the Syrians.
 So a measure of fine flour was sold for a shekel, and two measures of barley for a shekel, according to the word of the Lord.

-RCCG OPEN HEAVEN 5 APRIL 2026 TODAY MESSAGE
+RCCG OPEN HEAVENS 5 APRIL 2026 TODAY MESSAGE

 Today’s Bible reading tells us about how four leprous men rescued an entire city from its terrible economic situation.
 Before then, there had been a severe famine in Samaria for a prolonged time, and things got so bad that mothers began to eat their children (2 Kings 6:26-29).
 After a while, Elisha, God’s servant, proclaimed God’s word that things would change for good the very next day.